 Money management is a critical aspect of every business.
 However, we cannot prevent the numerous mistakes that may occur throughout the procedure.
 To prevent errors in the management of existing data and information, a firm or business manager will conduct an audit.
-Generally, stakeholders will have less confidence in financial accounts that have not been audited.
+In addition, stakeholders will have less confidence in finance ERP software that has not been audited.

-Generally, auditing is involved with an organization’s finances.
+Above all, auditing is involved with an organization’s finances.
 That is not to say, however, that the auditing process is limited to the financial system.
-Audits are also conducted outside of the financial department.
+In addition, audits are also conducted outside of the financial department.
 For example, strategic audits, operational audits, and information technology audit.
 Almost every business conducts yearly audits of its financial accounts.
 Typically, their lenders demand these reports as a condition of their loan arrangements.
 In other words, an auditor is also a legal necessity for certain types of businesses.
-Consider the description below to get a better understanding of auditing, its definition, kinds, phases, and standards.
+Moreover, consider the description below to get a better understanding of auditing, its definition, kinds, phases, and standards.

 What is Auditing?